rdkit-rs/rdkit-rs.github.io/content/_index.md

 Rust is a powerful systems level programming language, offering a smart static typing system, an integrated build system and package manager, and strong memory safety, among many other benefits.
 Read more about Rust in [the free Rust Book](https://doc.rust-lang.org/book/).

+Learn More
+---

+Javier Pineda, PhD., presented on Cheminee at a Scientist Show And Tell, [see the slides](/javier-show-and-tell-2023-truncated.html)

 Issues?
 ---